Banjo-Tooie

 The fanfare used in Banjo-Kazooie when the player collected all five Jinjos in a world.
 In Banjo-Tooie nothing special happens when a player collects all five Jinjos in a world, and no special fanfare plays when a complete Jinjo family is collected.

-The sound for collecting an extra life.
-Rare did away with extra lives for this game.
+Rare did away with extra lives for this game, leaving this sound unused.

 Two voice clips that were spoken by the termites in Mumbo's Mountain in Banjo-Kazooie.
 Mr. Fit uses the "hut" and "two" voice clips, but the voice clips for "three" and "four" go unused.